NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

       sleep infinity
  ```

-Apply the mellanox test pod to EGX stack for the validation
+Apply the Mellanox test pod to the EGX stack for the validation
 ```
 $ kubectl apply -f mellanox-test.yaml
 ```